mindgruve/mg-reverse-proxy/README.md

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
 Included in the source code is a generic adapter, and one for WordPress.
 If you want to write your own adapter implement the **Mindgruve\ReverseProxy\CacheAdapterInterface**.

 **Note**: The WordPress adapter was developed to allow developers to quickly cache their WordPress sites.
 The WordPress adapter will cache all responses as long as the user isn't logged in.
 To do this the WordPress adapter sets cache header values.
-If your application already sets cache headers, or you utilize a plugin like w3-total-cache, use the generic adapter.
-The generic adapter will respect the headers set by your application.
+If your application already sets cache headers, or you utilize a plugin like w3-total-cache, the WordPress adapter will override your headers.
+In this case, it is recommended to use the generic adapter since it will respect the headers set by your application.

 ## Stores
 Symfony HTTPCache has the concept of a cache store.
 By default, this is a local directory on the file system.